7845 Kipling Ave, Vaughan, ON L4L 1Z4

 Catastrophizing

-• Example: "If I go on a date and it doesn’t work out, I’ll be alone. forever.
+• Example: “If this date doesn’t work out, I’ll be alone forever.”

-• Explanation: This involves expecting the worst possible outcome and imagining it will be unbearable.
-It blows the potential challenges of dating out of proportion.
+• Explanation: This involves imagining the worst-case scenario and assuming it will be unbearable, exaggerating the consequences of dating setbacks.

 Overgeneralization

-• Example: "I’ve been hurt in the past, so I'm always going to be hurt in the future."
+• Example: “I’ve been hurt before, so I’ll always be hurt.”

 Mind Reading